Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 She turned and looked up at him.
 "You’re not usually worried."

-"This one’s…" his hand came up and massaged the back of her neck.
+"This one’s..." his hand came up and massaged the back of her neck.
 "It’s gonna be *big.* We’re kicking off something huge with this, and we’ll be pretty much constantly deployed..."

 "And it’s going to be bloody."